mt-mods/unified_inventory_plus/README.md

 Unified Inventory Plus extends Unified Inventory.
 It adds 2 button types to the craft page:
 - Craft All: crafting a stack and putting the result in the inventory
-- Patterns buttons: reorganizing iteams in the craft inventory following usual patterns
+- Patterns buttons: reorganizing items in the craft inventory following usual patterns

+In init.lua, you can:
-Functionalities can be independants and you can disable those you don't want in init.lua
+Disable the functionalities you don't want
+Disable and reroder patterns

 Mod Dependencies: unified_inventory